top of page

 Emancipatory practices

-Emancipatory practices such as radical adult and community education, participatory action research and social practice art are democratic, bottom up collaborative practices orientated to emancipatory social justice.
-These practice support communities to voice issues affecting their lives and to work collectiviey to transform the conditions under which they are all living.
+Emancipatory practices are bottom-up, collaborative and democratic practices orientated to changing political and economic structures which cause social inequality and ecological destruction.
+These practice support communities to voice issues affecting their lives and to work collectivity to transform the conditions under which they are all living.

 Radical Adult Education